shreystechtips/pythonbytes/projects/README.md

-- :star: **The Pythonbytes worksheets and cswonders.com are all listed for your convenience [**coils**](https://github.com/robfatland/pythonbytes/tree/master/projects/coils#pythonbytes-project-in-depth) page.**
+- :star: **The Pythonbytes worksheets and cswonders.com mini-projects are all listed for your convenience [**coils**](https://github.com/robfatland/pythonbytes/tree/master/projects/coils#pythonbytes-project-in-depth) page.**
 - :star:**You are an